- Ph.D., Biology, University of California at Los Angeles, 1992

 Our evolutionary studies on gastrointestinal design and responses are aimed at describing why there exist a clear dichotomy in the regulation of gastrointestinal performance with feeding and fasting.
 From our studies of over 50 species of fishes, amphibians, and reptiles, we have found that species that feed frequently in the wild regulate their intestinal performance very modestly, whereas those species that naturally experience long intervals between meals regulate their intestinal performance over much greater ranges.
 Interestingly, this capacity to widely regulate intestinal performance has independently evolved several times.
 We proposed that energy conservation during fasting has been the selective pressure underlying the evolution of the wide regulation of gastrointestinal performance for infrequently feeding vertebrates.

-Using the python we are exploring the integrative signals, cellular, and molecular mechanisms that underlie the regulation of gastrointestinal performance.
+Using the Burmese python as our primary model we are exploring the integrative signals, cellular, and molecular mechanisms that underlie the remodeling of tissue form and function.
 Key questions are: how does the python shut down gastric acid production after feeding, what is responsible for the rapid postfeeding growth of the intestine, liver, pancreas, and kidneys, and what processes are involved in the wide regulation of intestinal function.
-Python exhibits the unprecedented response of rapidly lengthening and shortening their microvilli with the start and finish of each meal.
-This dramatically alters the functional surface area of the gut.
-Our studies are examining the molecular/cellular events that are responsible for this complex response.
-In collaboration with Dr. Todd Castoe (University of Texas, Arlington), we are exploring gene expression programs responsible for the regulation of intestinal performance for pythons and other snakes, facilitated by our 2013 publication of the python genome.
-Other related projects include describing the pythons’ capacity to remove calcium from their diet, the signals that induce their postprandial cardiac hypertrophy, and the plasticity and spatial diversity of their gut microbiota.
+Python exhibits the unprecedented response of doubling the mass of organs and rapidly lengthening their microvilli with feeding.
+Our collaborative projects, enhanced by our publication of the Burmese python genome, examine the cascade of molecular and cellular events that underlie the reversible remodeling of tissues each time the snake eats.

-I welcome collaboration with other researchers on projects in digestive physiology and metabolism and encourage undergraduate and graduate students and post-doctoral researchers to join my lab and become involved in an exciting series of current and future studies.
-View my lab website at http:/bama.ua.edu/~ssecor/index.html
+I welcome collaborations with other researchers on projects in digestive physiology, metabolism, and tissue plasticity, and I encourage undergraduate and graduate students and post-doctoral researchers to join my lab and become involved in an exciting series of current and future studies.

 Riquelme, C.A., J.A.
 Magida, B.C.
 Harrison, C.E.Wall, T.G.
 Marr, S.M.
 Secor and L.A.
 Leinwand.
 2011.
 Fatty acids identified in the Burmese python promote beneficial cardiac growth.
 Science.
 334:528-531.